 - Failing to clarify the agenda

 By making the purpose of the meeting clear from the moment you schedule it, all the invited parties can adequately prepare their discussion points.
 Before the meeting starts, outline the agenda and, if possible, indicate a time limit for each topic to ensure that you can cover all of them before the end of the meeting.
 At the end of the meeting, concisely summarize everything that’s been discussed and reiterate any deliverables and deadlines.
+For building a successful clock in and out app systems administration process, you need to know how to track remote employees by using a software.

 - Letting people go on a tangent